-If you have a decent amount of time, explore the Highlands.
+If you have a decent amount of time for a cheap UK holiday, explore the Highlands.
 There are so many free attractions that you can do here which are perfect for everyone and the Scottish countryside is incredible.

 The Malt Whisky Trail, for example, is set right in the middle of Speyside.
 Speyside is actually home to more than half of the whiskeys in the whole of Scotland.
 There is so much to discover here.
 Along the way you will come across different distilleries, each one having their own unique style and history.

 The vast landscapes provide amazing opportunities to go for extended walks and hikes, discover little coves hidden in the mountains and shrouded by stunning waterfalls.
 The scenery here is untouched and when the sun goes down, look up to the sky to see the Milky Way in all its glory.
 There is little to no man-made light to obscure the view of the great galaxy we are a part of.

-So there you have it, some of the best places to visit in the UK for a great day out while keeping your wallets and purses as full as possible.
+So there you have it, some of the best cheap places to visit in the UK for a holiday or a great day out while keeping your wallets and purses as full as possible.

 Like this post?
 Pin it to read later: